lm3nitro/Projects/IDS and IPS/Suricata/Send Suricata logs to Splunk.md

 # Sending Suricata Logs to Splunk

 After deploying Suricata, I wanted to integrate its logs to my Splunk Instance.
-In order to do this, I needed to install the Splunk Fowarder in
-A receiver is a Splunk software instance that is configured to listen on a specific port for incoming communications from a forwarder.
+In order to do this, I needed to install the Splunk Fowarder in my server where Suricata was instralled.
+By default the listening port for the Splunk Fowarder is port 9997.
+I decided to use this port on my Splunk instance to listen for incoming communications from the forwarder.
+First I will set this listening port in Splunk and will then move to the Uuntu Server where the fowarder will be installed.

-Configuring the receiver settings directly on Splunk software instances is only recommended for a single instance deployment.
-## Configure a receiver using Splunk Web
+## Configure a Receiving Port in Splunk

-Use Splunk Web to configure a receiver:
+I used the Splunk Web GUI to configure a receiver:

 1. Log into Splunk Web as a user with the admin role.